mcu-tools/mcuboot/docs/testplan-zephyr.md

-# Zephyr Test Plan
+# Zephyr test plan

-The following roughly describes how mcuboot is tested on Zephyr.
+The following roughly describes how MCUboot is tested on Zephyr.
 The testing is done with the code in `samples/zephyr`.
 These examples were written using the FRDM-K64F, but other boards should be similar.
 At this time, however, the partitions are hardcoded in the Makefile